Types of Racing

 Whilst far less prominent than Flat racing, Jump racing also takes place in New Zealand with many racecourses also featuring a track for Steeplechasing (over large brush fences) and Hurdling (over smaller batton hurdle fences).
 Jump racing generally takes place during the winter months from March to early November.

-Click here to view the 2018 Jumping Programme
+Click here to view the 2020 Jumping Programme (Subject to change)

-If you have any questions or suggestions regarding jump racing in New Zealand please do not hesitate to contact Dennis Ryan, NZ Jumps Coordinator and Secretary of NZ Jumps Inc on +64 27 478 9520 or email him [email protected]
+If you have any questions or suggestions regarding jump racing in New Zealand please do not hesitate to contact Paul Claridge, NZ Jumps Coordinator and Secretary of NZ Jumps Inc (contact details below)

 NZ Jumps Inc.